 IPv6 is the newest version of the internet protocols, and should overcome the central issues of its predecessors.
 Included in these issues is the impending shortage of IPv4 addresses as well as the violation of the end-to-end principle by the strict separation of public and private IPs.
-This article gives an overview of the functions of IPv6 as well as the structure and distribution of address...IPv6: All about the new internet standard
+This article gives an overview of the functions of IPv6 as well as the structure and distribution of address...Internet Protocol Version 6 (IPv6)

 Like any computer network, the internet is a connection between many computers that communicate with one another.
 By now, dividing the huge Internet network into different subnets has become unavoidable.
 To understand what subnetting is, why it was introduced, and how to compute a subnetmask, it will be useful to first clarify a few basics on computer networks.